-The district of Soutr Nikom was the site of BFT’s first two Four-Year village projects.
+The site of BFT’s first two Four-Year Village Projects.

 Between 2009 and 2013, Make Every Child Count (MECC), a foundation established by Dr King Gan, provided finance to build a road to the village of Cham Resh, and create improvements there, in conjunction with BFT.
 Cham Resh, about 80 km east of Siem Reap City, became the first of BFT’s Four-Year Village Projects.

 The project, implemented by BFT and MECC, aimed to overcome the most pressing problems of poor diet and malnutrition, poor hygiene, and low levels of education generally.
 Dr Gan explains how the project started: